Kookie, Kookie (Lend Me Your Comb)

 "Kookie, Kookie (Lend Me Your Comb)" is a song written by Irving Taylor and performed by Edward Byrnes and Connie Stevens.
 The single was produced by Karl Engemann and arranged by Don Ralke, and was featured on Byrnes' 1959 album, Kookie Star of "77 Sunset Strip".

 Background

 It was based on Byrnes' character from the television show, 77 Sunset Strip.
 The song is mostly spoken, except when Kookie sings the bridge section: "I've got smog in my noggin' ever since you made the scene...", and makes use of Beatnik slang.
 Connie continually interrupts him, asking him to lend her his comb.
 When he finally asks her, "What's with this comb caper, baby?...", she says she wants him to stop combing his hair and kiss her.
 Kookie likes the sound of that, ending up saying, "Baby, you're the ginchiest!".

 Chart performance

 It reached No. 4 on the U.S. pop chart, No. 27 on the UK Singles Chart, and No. 30 on the U.S. R&B chart in 1959, and ranked No. 37 on Billboard's Year-End Hot 100 singles of 1959.
+In Canada it reached No. 6.